-Specific topics can be selected from business problems that appear in the current business media, suggestions for additional research from recent dissertations, or suggestions for additional research from journal articles in the appropriate concentrations.
+Specific topics can be selected from business problems that appear in the current business media, suggestions for additional research from journal articles in the appropriate concentrations.
 Research that merely repeats someone else's work using a different population is not appropriate for a doctoral dissertation.
 Studies that are focused on the application of existing knowledge to solve problems in a business, or in a country are valid business research, but are not appropriate for a doctoral dissertation.
 Dissertation topics in an area of interest that is not within the context of one of the DBA concentrations at CMU may be appropriate for a doctoral dissertation, but not at this university.